 - Rich countries spend $1 billion a day subsidising their own farming enterprises and then dump this subsidised produce on developing countries, driving down the price of local produce and devastating local economies and lives

-- As the leaflet says, the Iraq conflict showed that when leaders (like George Bush and Tony Blair) get together they can make things happen.
+- As the leaflet says, the Iraq conflict showed that when leaders (like George Bush and Tony Blair) get together they can make things happen, even if you don’t agree with their actions.
 What they need to do now is declare a war on poverty in developing countries (and their own countries!)

 (Facts above from Oxfam leaflet, 'What Africa needs now is a war.. on poverty' 2003)

 - The world's 10 richest people could easily write off Third World debt with their combined wealth

 They are videos and CD-ROMs produced by Tearfund (for example on HIV / AIDS) and others that can help to illustrate your assembly.
 Go visit www.tearfund.org for more resources like this.
 The videos are quite powerful.
 As ever, try to keep clips less than 3 mins, certainly less than 5 mins.

 If you know someone or couple who has been abroad or been a missionary, worked for a charity, do a short interview with them or let them briefly speak.
 Obviously check what they're like with young people and up-front.
 If not, is there a teacher in the school who has done something like this?